-- The parameter -B stands for backup (gee!).
+• The parameter -B stands for backup (gee!).
 The backup level 0 indicates a full backup.
-Backup levels greater than 0 are used for incremental backups; we'll discuss those later on. - Instead of a database filename you may also use an alias.
+Backup

-- Instead of a backup filename you may also specify stdout.
-This will send the backup to standard output, from where you can redirect it to e.g. a tape archiver or a compression tool. - The -U (user) and -P (password) parameters may be omitted if at least one of the following conditions is met: - The environment variables ISC_USER and ISC_PASSWORD have been set, either to SYSDBA or to the owner of the database. - You are logged on as root on a Posix system.
+- Instead of a database filename you may also use an alias. - Instead of a backup filename you may also specify stdout.
+This will send the backup to standard output, from where you can redirect it to e.g. a tape archiver or a compression tool. - The -U (user) and -P (password) parameters may be omitted if at least one of the following conditions is met: - $\circ\,$ The environment variables ISC\USER and ISC\PASSWORD have been set, either to SYSDBA or to the owner of the database. - You are logged on as root on a Posix system.
 This makes you SYSDBA by default. - Under Windows: Trusted authentication is enabled in firebird.conf, and you are logged on to the Windows account that owns the database.
 This is possible in Firebird 2.1 and above. - Under Windows: Trusted authentication is enabled in firebird.conf, and you are logged on as a Windows administrator.
 In Firebird 2.1, this automatically gives you SYSDBA rights.
 In Firebird 2.5 and above, there is the additional condition that AUTO ADMIN MAPPING has been set in the database.